Write the Email Body

 A good email has one main point, enough context, and one clear next step.

-The body should answer the reader's quiet question: why am I getting this, and what should I do next?
+The email body should answer two questions for the subscriber: why am I receiving this email, and what should I do next?

 Start with the reason for the email.
-Then explain the useful detail.
+Then explain the useful information.
 Then ask for the next action.
 This simple structure works for newsletters, launches, event reminders, product updates, and onboarding messages.

-If the email needs many ideas, put the most important idea first.
-People may not read all the way to the bottom.
+If the email includes many ideas, put the most important idea first.
+Subscribers may not read to the bottom.

 - Use short paragraphs.
-Dense blocks are hard to read on a phone.
+Dense blocks of text are hard to read on a phone.

-- Put the main value before the main button.
+- Place the main value before the main button.

 - Use one primary call-to-action when possible.